TurboGears/tg2docs/docs/turbogears/session.rst

 subsequent visits, the middleware will find the cookie and make use of it.

-When using the cookie based backend, all data that you put into the session will be pickled, hashed and encrypted by the middleware when sending the response to the browser and vice-versa when reading the request.
+When using the cookie based backend in a current quickstart, session data is JSON-serialized and signed before being sent to the browser.
+It is not encrypted unless you configure ``session.encrypt_key``.
+Because the default serializer is JSON, store JSON-serializable values unless you deliberately change the session serializer.

 In the other backends, the cookie only contains a large random key that was set at the first visit and has been associated behind the